ASA-P/PlaywrightSynoptic/README/Useful Information.md

 3. Keep tests independent to maximise their parallelisation potential and reduce total runtime.

 ### **Keep tests short**
-If they run against a real-world product with a UI that is evolving over time, scripts will need to be regularly updated.
+Scripts will need to be regularly updated, if they run against a real-world product with a UI that is evolving over time.
 This brings up two important points:

-1. Most scripts are not write-and-forget, so each script we write is one more script we will have to maintain.
+1. Most scripts are not write-and-forget, so each script written is one more script to be maintained.
-2. Like all cases where code and refactoring are involved, how we write scripts can have a significant influence on how long this maintenance effort takes.
+2. How the script is written can have a significant influence on how long this maintenance effort takes.

-Taking example from good software engineering practices, our scripts should strive for simplicity, conciseness and readability:
+Scripts should strive for:

-1. #### **Simplicity:** keep in mind the goal of the script, and keep away from overly complex solutions whenever possible.
+1. #### **Simplicity:** focus on the goal of the script.
+Avoid overly complex solutions whenever possible.
-2. #### **Conciseness:** simply put, do not be overly verbose and keep scripts as short as they can be.
+2. #### **Conciseness:** keep scripts as short as they can be.
-3. #### **Readability:** follow general best practices around writing code that is easy to read.
+3. #### **Readability:** observe best practice around writing code that is easy to read.

-The faster we can read and understand a script we (or a teammate) wrote in the past, the quicker we can interpret its results and get to work on updating it and making it relevant again.
+The faster a script is understood, the quicker the results can be interpreted, allowing updates and keeping it relevant.

 ### **Keep tests focused**
 Automated tests are effective if they: